Visual perception is an essential skill that should be developed during the early years of a child’s life.

 Building jigsaw puzzles is one of the best activities your child can do.
 Have puzzles available at home and make them part of regular playtime.

-Ensure the puzzles are age-appropriate – the younger the child the bigger and fewer the pieces should be.
+Ensure the puzzles are age-appropriate—the younger the child, the bigger and fewer the pieces should be.
 They should be slightly challenging but doable.
-If they are too difficult children lose interest and feel incompetent.
+If the puzzles are too difficult, children may lose interest and feel discouraged.

 The best quality educational puzzles are made of wood and have a wooden supporting board.